ind-genomics/FUB-TB/README.md

 # FUN-TB

-FUN-TB is a versatile Python-based standalone tool designed for the analysis of genetic vairations in the context of Mycobaterium tuberculosis research.
-It empowers researchers and bioinformaticinas to explore, visualize and interpret  genetic data, ultimately constructing phenotype-centric networks for deeper insights into the relationships between genes and tuberculosis-realted phenotypes.
+FUN-TB is a Python-based standalone tool designed for the analysis of genetic variations in Mycobacterium tuberculosis research.
+It enables researchers and bioinformaticians to explore, visualize, and interpret genetic data, constructing phenotype-centric networks for insights into gene-phenotype relationships.

 ## Table of Contents